-In the following, we propose an alternative to the constrained clustering approach for obtaining fair partitions by incorporating some perturbations in the original dissimilarities of the data in order to favour heterogeneity with respect to the protected variable.
-For this, we present a new methodology inspired by particle physics and based on {\it attraction-repulsion dissimilarities}.
+Our approach to diversity enhancing clustering falls into the category of pre-processing.
+This means that we want to transform the unprotected data to obtain more diverse partitions.
+Since we are in an unsupervised setting, which means that there is no ground truth, looking for an adequate transformation of the data becomes very challenging.
+To address this problem, we propose a transformation based on a heuristic that incorporates some perturbations in the original dissimilarities of the data to favour heterogeneity with respect to the protected variable.
+For this, we present a new methodology inspired by electromagnetism and based on {\it attraction-repulsion dissimilarities}.
 These new dissimilarities aim at increasing the separation between points with the same values of the protected class and/or decreasing the separation between points with different values of the protected class.